HazyResearch/bazaar/pipe/README.md

  ...
 }
 ```
-And for backwards compatibility, Pipe also allows you to write as our legacy psql-specific TSV.
+And for backwards compatibility, Pipe also allows you to write in our psql-specific TSV.

 ## Framework